dhairya-desai/Divya-Chemicals/README.md

 # Divya Chemicals
 Welcome to the official repository of Divya Chem, a premier chemical manufacturing company.
-This repository contains the source code and documentation for the Divya Chem website.
+This repository contains the documentation for the Divya Chemicals website.

 ## About